No. 13 Glens Falls blanks No. 17 Gloversville 27-0

 GLENS FALLS, N.Y.
 (NEWS10) — Glens Falls and Gloversville have proved to be two of the top ranked programs in Class B this season.
-Both teams coming into Saturday’s match up undefeated with bragging rights and a leg up in class standings on the line.
+Both teams came into Saturday’s matchup undefeated with bragging rights and a leg up in class standings on the line.

 Gloversville’s defense kept Glens Falls offense scoreless until the second quarter off a one yard touchdown run from Caiden Wilkinson.
 In the third quarter Glens Falls hit pay dirt again to take a 14-0 lead.